pranjal9424/DP/README.md

 Dynamic Programming	Find if a string is interleaved of two other strings Dynamic Programming	Maximum Length of Pair Chain

+Bit Manipulation

-Bit Manipulation	Count set bits in an integer
+ 	1  Count set bits in an integer
-Bit Manipulation	Find the two non-repeating elements in an array of repeating elements Bit Manipulation	Count number of bits to be flipped to convert A to B Bit Manipulation	Count total set bits in all numbers from 1 to n Bit Manipulation	Program to find whether a no is power of two Bit Manipulation	Find position of the only set bit
+ 	2  Find the two non-repeating elements in an array of repeating elements 3  Count number of bits to be flipped to convert A to B 4  Count total set bits in all numbers from 1 to n
+ 	5  Program to find whether a no is power of two
+ 	6  Find position of the only set bit
-Bit Manipulation	Copy set bits in a range
+ 	7  Copy set bits in a range
-Bit Manipulation	Divide two integers without using multiplication, division and mod operator Bit Manipulation	Calculate square of a number without using *, / and pow() Bit Manipulation	Power Set
+ 	8  Divide two integers without using multiplication, division and mod operator 9  Calculate square of a number without using *, / and pow() 10 Power Set